Indiana Long Term Disability Insurance Claims

 Most people feel intimidated by powerful insurance companies.
 They don’t understand their rights or what benefits they’re entitled to pursue.
 The critical thing to remember is you’re not alone.
 Abell and Capitan Law will be by your side and handle your claim for you.
 We believe in fighting for our clients to ensure their insurance company treats them fairly.

-Disability insurance is basically a replacement for your usual income.
+Long term disability insurance is basically a partial replacement for your usual income.
 If you get injured or diagnosed with an illness and can’t return to work, your disability benefits can pay a percentage of your monthly income.

 It’s important to note the difference between disability and workers’ compensation.
 Employers provide their employees with workers’ comp benefits for an injury or illness sustained on the job.
 With disability benefits, you receive monthly payments for a non-job related injury or illness from an employer-paid or individual policy.